pasha0x/lightpaper/README.md

 # Lightpapper KYODO
 ## INTRO

 Modern capitalism is undergoing radical changes due to new social trends and blockchain development.
-We are living in the Post-Fordism era, where the labor is not alienated anymore, capital isn't fixed and means of production not necessarily owned by the bourgeoisie as in Karl Marx age.
-Thus not only the work conditions should be rethink but the labor itself.
+We are living in the Post-Fordism era, where the labor is not alienated anymore, capital isn't fixed and means of production not necessarily owned by the bourgeoisie.
+So Karl Marx can rest in peace while our generation should rethink not only the Labor conditions and organization structures, but the Labor itself.

 *"Redefining opportunities and responsibilities for people in a society absent of mass formal employment is likely to be the single most pressing social issue of the century" Rifkin*

-We #BUIDL KYODO new economy model for DAO with the hottest instrument of rewarding participants of a community.
+We #BUIDL KYODO new economy model for DAO with the hottest instrument of rewarding community participants.
-KYODO Dapp for managing DAO based on Ethereum blockchain.
+KYODO Dapp is for managing DAO based on Ethereum blockchain.

-Many modern thinkers noted new features of the Post labor era that we can observe already.
+Many modern thinkers have noted new features of the Post labor era that we are experiencing nowadays.
 The main long-term social trends should be taken into account modeling modern organization.

 ### Main long-term social and economic trends